FelicityMK/Timed-Math-Challenge/README.md

 # Timed Math Challenge ⏱️➕➖✖️

+A Python game that tests your mental math skills with a 10-question timed challenge.

 A fun Python game to test your mental math skills under pressure.
 You'll be given 10 randomly generated math problems to solve as quickly and accurately as possible.

 ## Features